vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authorization-gui/README.md

 Inorder to use the ERC20 Test Dapp there are a few steps we need to follow.
 You would need an ERC20 contract.
 You need to deploy it then use it's contract address inside of the ERC20 Test Dapp.

-1. Deploy any ERC20 Smart Contract on VMBC blockchian(Same blockchain metmask is connected to)
+1. Deploy any ERC20 Smart Contract on VMware Blockchain blockchian(Same blockchain metmask is connected to)
 2. Copy contract address and provide it in variable "contractAddress" found in src/app/dapp/dapp.component.ts.
 3. Save file and run ng serve.
 4. Navigate to ERC20 Test Dapp found on the left pane.